edinburghlivinglab/dds/course_docs/report_2_skel.md

 ## Engagement

-How did you engage with stakeholders during the Fast Hack?
+How did you engage with stakeholders during the Slow Hack?

 ## Data

+Remember that you should have used at least [two kinds of data]({{ site.baseurl/projects#two_kinds_of_data}}) in your project.

-* What data did you collect for the Fast Hack?
+* What data did you collect for the Slow Hack?
 What methods did you use to collect it, and how are you dealing with data management?
-* What other datasets, if any, did you use?
+* What other datasets did you use?
 How did you access them, and what are their properties (e.g., format, geographical and temporal coverage, relevance)?

 # 3. Initial Interpretation

-Tell us at least three things about your problem area that you found out during the Fast Hack.
+Tell us at least three things about your problem area that you found out during the Slow Hack.
 For each of the things you learned, relate it back to the data that you discussed in the preceding section.

 Consider what is the most relevant way of presenting this information.
 Try to use some simple visualisations, even if it is just a simple bar-chart.
-You can reuse any materials that you and your team developed for your Fast Hack presentation.
+You can reuse any materials that you and your team developed for your Slow Hack presentation.

 # 4. Evaluation